Home Research Publications Teaching Contact

 Paul E. Baxter

-I am a Senior Lecturer at the University of Lincoln (U.K.) in the School of Computer Science, and a member of the Lincoln Centre for Atonomous Systems (L-CAS) and of the Autism Research and Innovation Centre (ARIC).
+I am a Senior Lecturer at the University of Lincoln (U.K.) in the School of Engineering and Physical Sciences (SEPS), and a member of the Lincoln Centre for Atonomous Systems (L-CAS) and of the Autism Research and Innovation Centre (ARIC).

 My research interests are broadly in the overlap between (developmental) cognitive robotics and social human-robot interaction, with particular interest in the domains of education and social/care assistance.
 My research can therefore be summarised as being on Social Cognitive Robots.